-The LAXPC consists of three gas-proportional counters (LAXPC10, LAXPC20, and LAXPC30) and is sensitive to the 3 - 80 keV energy band.
-We used the data acquired by LAXPC20 as the data from the other two instruments are not usable since LAXPC10 is unstable due to continuous variation of gain, and the LAXPC30 has significant gas leakage in the detector (Antia et al. 2017).
-We used the pipeline software LAXPCSOFT V3.4.4 3 to generate the spectrum and a suitable background.
+The LAXPC consists of three gas-proportional counters (LAXPC10, LAXPC20, and LAXPC30) and is sensitive to the 3-80 keV energy band.
+We used the data acquired by LAXPC20 as the data from the other two instruments are not usable since LAXPC10 is unstable due to continuous variation of gain, and the LAXPC30 has significant gas leakage in the detector (H. M. Antia et al. 2017).
+We used the pipeline software LaxpcSoft v3.4.414 to generate the spectrum and a suitable background.
 We used the response file lx20cshm08L1v1.0.rmf for our spectral analysis.
-We grouped the PHA spectral data to a minimum of 20 counts bin-1 using the tool FT-
+We grouped the PHA spectral data to a minimum of 20 counts bin-1 using the tool FTGROUPPHA available in the HEASoft package.
+The net source count rate varied between 14 and 22 counts s-1 in the 4-20 keV band during our observations (see Table 1).